rabbiarlan/MercilessAuthority/README.md

 **This is not malware.** It is aggressively opinionated battery management software that I have created just for fun!

 **"Totalitarian battery monitor inspired by North Korean Authoritarian Control.
 No escape.
-No mercy."**
+No mercy.
+No remorse."**
-**"Super high-attention aggressive strict focus mode notifier battery alert system"**
+**"This is apparently a Super high-attention aggressive strict focus mode notifier battery percentage-management alert system"**

 ---